 Above: Daladier's oyster-inspired serving dishes.

-Above: Cover any basic table or plane of wood laid on a table and cover it with parchment paper, wax paper, or plastic wrap and be sure to double-up; Double Roll Parchment Paper is $5.95 from Sur La Table.
+Above: Cover your tabletop with parchment paper, wax paper, or plastic wrap—and be sure to double up; Regency Natural Parchment Paper is $4.95 from Sur La Table.

-Above: The Mechanical Polder 11-Pound Stainless-Steel Kitchen Scale is $37.49 from Amazon.
+Above: The Mechanical Polder 11-Pound Stainless Steel Kitchen Scale is $27.27 from Amazon.